helxplatform/devops/README.md

 ```
 For Github OAuth, you need to create an OAuth App in the settings of your Github account.
 During the creation set "Homepage URL" to "https://[your hostname]/accounts/login" and "Authorization Callback URL" to "https://[your hostname]/accounts/github/login/callback/".
 Add variables for GITHUB_NAME, GITHUB_CLIENT_ID, and GITHUB_SECRET in the variables file and assign the corresponding values after the OAuth App is created.

 As seen below, the rest of the file remains the same except for the three GitHub variables.
+Again, please replace the values with your own values.

 ```
 export NAMESPACE="jdoe_deploy"